DataJuggler/Configurator/ReadMe.txt

 c:\Projects\MyClient\MyProject\MySolution.sln

-And so does my client's dev server.
+And my client's dev server.

-c:\Projects\MyClient\MyProject\MySolution.sln
+c:\Projects\MyProject\MySolution.sln

+So I had to replace out the MyClient entry from the

 --